GugzNutz/ft_printf/README.md

 %s: Prints a string of characters.

+%p The void * pointer argument has to be printed in hexadecimal format.

 %d: Prints integers.

 %i: Prints integers.

+%u: Prints unsigned integers.

+%x: Prints the hexadecial representation of an unsigned decimal in lowercase letters.

+%X:Prints the hexadecial representation of an unsigned decimal in uppercase letters.

+%% Prints a percent sign.

+The above are mandatory but the below aren't.

 %b: Prints the binary representation of an unsigned decimal.

-%u: Prints unsigned integers

-%x: Prints the hexadecial representation of an unsigned decimal in lowercase letters

-%X:Prints the hexadecial representation of an unsigned decimal in uppercase letters

-%r: Prints a reversed string
+%r: Prints a reversed string.

-%R: Prints the Rot13 interpretation of a string
+%R: Prints the Rot13 interpretation of a string.

 The formula is: